braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations.md

 # Other SDK Customizations

-### Optional Property List Customizations

-To enable further compile-time customization, add a dictionary named `Appboy` to your `Info.plist` file.
-Inside the `Appboy` dictionary, the following can be added:

 ## Braze Log Level

 The default LogLevel for the Braze iOS SDK is `8`.
 This level suppresses most logging so that no sensitive information is logged in a production released application.

-To enable verbose logging for debugging, inside the `Appboy` dictionary add the `LogLevel` string subentry and set the value to `0`.
+To enable verbose logging for debugging, add a dictionary named `Appboy` to your `Info.plist` file.
+Inside the `Appboy` Dictionary, add the `LogLevel` string subentry and set the value to `0`.

 LogLevel `0` is only intended to be used in development environments and should not be set in a released application.